Cork factory Tour at Novacortica – Algarve

 What about the lack of cork and why not reuse the corks

-We have heard that there is a lack of cork and that’s why they slowly are changing wine bottles, putting plastic corks or screw cap.
+We have heard that there is a lack of cork, and that’s why they are slowly changing to wine bottles, putting plastic corks or screw caps.
 According to our guide, there is no lack of cork.
 The thing is that it is a lot cheaper to use the other options.
 Caterina said that good quality wines will always have real cork in them.
 So my next question was whether you can reuse the corks that have been in wine bottles.
-The answer is Yes, but it is not something that is done.
+The answer is yes, but it is not something that is done.

 Our cork factory tour at Novacortica

 First, we got to sit in a room and got all the super interesting information about cork and the way it is produced.
-After that, we got to take a walk around in the factory.
-When the cork has been harvested it has to be boiled for one hour.
-The boiling procedure kills all the bugs that might be hiding in the bark and it also makes it flat.
-My first thought was that it smelled like maple syrup in the boiling-room.
+After that, we got to take a walk around the factory.
+When the cork has been harvested, it has to be boiled for one hour.
+The boiling procedure kills all the bugs that might be hiding in the bark, and it also makes it flat.
+My first thought was that it smelled like maple syrup in the boiling room.

-Then we also got to see how they work with the sorting of the discs and that work didn’t seem to be fun.
+Then we also got to see how they work with the sorting of the discs, and that work didn’t seem to be fun.
 However, the tour was incredible.
 The best part was all the super interesting information that we got.
 The tour itself was not the best part.
-The best part was to sit down and just listen to Caterina getting us all the information.
-We really recommend you to visit the Novacortica cork factory while in the Algarve.
+The best part was sitting down and just listening to Caterina get us all the information.
+We really recommend you visit the Novacortica cork factory while in the Algarve.
 It is only about a 30-minute drive from Faro.

 Fun facts about cork in the wine industry

-I got super inspired after our visit to the Novacortica cork factory and after our tour, I contacted a Swedish wine magazine “Allt om Vin” and we ended up selling an article to them.
-The result turned out amazing and to this day, this is one of the articles that we are most proud of!
+I got super inspired after we visited the Novacortica cork factory, and after our tour, I contacted a Swedish wine magazine, “Allt om Vin” and we ended up selling an article to them.
+The result turned out amazing, and to this day, this is one of the articles that we are most proud of!

 Information about Novacortica cork factory